alex-strobel/R-Markdown/README.md

 `git clone https://github.com/alex-strobel/R-Markdown.git` (Mac OS/Linux)<br>
 `gert::git_clone https://github.com/alex-strobel/R-Markdown.git`(Windows)

 The above commands will only work if you have `git` installed on your system.
-If not, simply download this repository via clicking on the green `Code` button at the top of this page and select **Download ZIP** In RStudio, open activateCourse.R and follow the instructions (please note that to setup your environment may take a few minutes).
+If not, simply download this repository via clicking on the green `Code` button at the top of this page and select **Download ZIP**.
+In any case, open activateCourse.R in RStudio and follow the instructions (please note that to setup your environment may take a few minutes).
 Then open 01_Lessons/RM_01_GettingStarted.Rmd for ... ahm ... getting started!

 ## Required software